ViSovereign/swww-switcher/README.md

 - One-tap to set wallpaper via `swww` on all or a single monitor
 - Add a sweet swww transition, configure the duration and steps too
 - Add a color generator to run on the image
-- Set a random wallpaper
+- Set a random wallpaper.

 ## Requirements